The BEST Buttermilk Waffles

 Instructions

-- In a large mixing bowl, whisk together the flour, cornstarch, sugar, baking powder, baking soda and salt, set aside.
+• In a large mixing bowl, whisk together the flour, cornstarch, sugar, baking powder, baking soda, and salt, then set aside.

-- In a medium mixing bowl, whisk together the buttermilk, butter, egg yolks vanilla extract.
-Add the wet ingredients to the dry ingredients and gently whisk to combine.
+• In a medium mixing bowl, whisk together the buttermilk, melted butter, egg yolks, and vanilla extract.
+Add the wet ingredients to the dry ingredients, and gently whisk to combine.
 Do not overmix!

-- In a separate mixing bowl, beat the egg whites (using a hand mixer) until they form stiff peaks, gently fold into the batter.
+• In a separate mixing bowl, beat the egg whites with a hand mixer until stiff peaks form.
+Gently fold them into the batter.
 Allow the batter to rest for a few minutes before using.

-- Lightly spray a waffle iron with non-stick cooking spray, then preheat (My waffle maker makes 4 square waffles, I usually get 8-9 waffles out of one batch).
+• Lightly spray a waffle iron with non-stick cooking spray, then preheat.
+(My waffle maker makes 4 square waffles, and I usually get 8-9 waffles out of a single batch.)
 When the waffle maker is ready, add the batter and cook according to the manufacturer's instructions, about 3-4 minutes.
 Serve immediately!

 NOTES

--These waffles can be stored in the refrigerator for up to 3 days and reheated in a toaster oven.
+-These waffles stay fresh in the fridge for up to 3 days and reheat well in a toaster oven.